 3. Multiple payment options

-School lunch POS systems need to accept multiple forms of payment.
+POS systems need to accept multiple forms of payment for school lunches.
 The system should accept credit cards, debit cards, and ACH payments.

 And the right POS system will keep student payment information safe and won’t save personal data.
 Plus, it’s very important that schools have a way to accept contactless payments from students.